ibm-webmethods-demos/webmethods-helm-charts/docs/index.md

 Also, please refer to our blue-print sample deployments project at [webmethods-container-deployments](https://github.com/softwareag-government-solutions/webmethods-container-deployments)

-For more information on the SoftwareAG products:
+For more information on the Software AG products:
  - You can Ask a Question in the [TECHcommunity Forums](http://tech.forums.softwareag.com).
  - You can also find additional information in the [Software AG TECHcommunity](http://techcommunity.softwareag.com).